Welsh Streets, Liverpool: Decline and Pathfinder renewal

-In the early 2000s, the Housing Market Renewal Initiative programme was launched, intended to renew housing stock across the country and raise house values in perceived areas of deprivation, with the Welsh Streets area incorporated into the renewal programme.
-A survey in 2003 found that 72% of respondents were at least satisfied with their home and over half were at least satisfied with the quality of housing in the area, whilst only 1% believed demolition would improve the area.
+In the early 2000s, the Housing Market Renewal Initiative was initiated, with the goal of rejuvenating housing stock nationwide and bolster property values in perceived areas of deprivation.
+The Welsh Streets became part of this renewal programme.
+A 2003 survey determined a significant level of satisfaction among residents, with 72% expressing satisfaction with their homes and over half approving of the housing quality in the area.
+Only 1% of those surveyed believed that demolishing the existing structures would contribute to the neighborhood's improvement.
 The renewal programme's proposals were to demolish 500 Victorian terraced houses and replace with 370 new build houses, with a smaller scale refurbishment elsewhere.
 When the plans were submitted, over half of the properties were under social landlord control.
-The basis of the demolition plans was due to the location affording an attractive development site once cleared.
+The basis of the demolition plans was the perceived potential of the cleared land as an attractive development site.

 Council survey data published in 2005 showed the Welsh Streets were broadly popular with residents and in better than average condition, but the council nevertheless recommended demolition because of a perceived over-supply of obsolete terraced houses in Liverpool.
 When residents were consulted over the clearance plans in 2005, a 58% majority favoured retaining the houses over demolition.
-In Madryn Street alone, residents voted 33-1 against plans to demolish the houses.
+In Madryn Street alone, residents voted 33-1 against demolition plans.

 The land was offered to private developer Gleeson Group plc and social landlord Plus Dane, with proposals published for lower density houses.
 Some residents were happy to be offered new homes, while others were determined to stay, dividing the local community.
 Some residents who were keen on staying expressed concern that the planned new housing would cost around double (£120,000) what they were being offered for their home (£62,000), with mortgages unlikely to be offered to older residents.
 The Neighbourhood Renewal Assessment in 2005 stated that the environment around the Welsh Streets was bleak and that effective redevelopment following a clearance would significantly contribute towards regenerating the area.
 Much of a property's value came from investors who acquired the properties during Liverpool's European Capital of Culture period in the hope they could profit from reselling to the local authority.
 The majority of houses in the streets transferred ownership to the Housing Market Renewal Initiative, predominantly throughout 2005 to 2008.